 If the company has other directors

-If you become bankrupt and the company has other directors, you must tell the other directors immediately and resign from the company.
+If you become bankrupt and the company has other directors, you must notify them immediately and resign from the company.
 You cannot be reappointed as a director or have any involvement in running the business until your bankruptcy order has ended, although you may be an employee of the company.

 Can a bankrupt director operate as a sole trader?

-Bankrupt individuals, including those who were company directors, can operate as sole traders, but certain restrictions will be imposed until the bankruptcy order is discharged.
+Bankrupt individuals, including those who were company directors, can operate as sole traders.
+However, certain restrictions will be imposed until the bankruptcy order is discharged.